Renting a chair in a hair salon: Pros & cons

 A fixed-term contract is standard for this type of agreement, but you should also make sure that you include plans for early termination of the contract (with an agreed notice period).

-Renting a chair in a college
+Salon chair rental in a colleges

 There's no need to restrict your search for suitable salons to the high street, as barbershops and hair salons can be found in surprising places.

-One of the most widespread is colleges and other educational institutions.
+One of the most widespread, is colleges and other educational institutions.
 We spoke to Nikki Samuels, Curriculum Manager for Hair and Beauty at Abingdon & Witney College, to find out more:

 "A number of colleges will have high-street quality salon facilities, so adult learners can sometimes have the opportunity to rent a chair for their business.